protolambda/eth-merkle-trees/typing_partials.md

 - `anchor = 1 << (gindex.bit_length() - 1)`: the generalized index, but with everything zeroed except the leading `1`.
 - `pivot = anchor >> 1`: the anchor of the left subtree.
 - `target ^ anchor | pivot`: very common operation, but note that it only changes the first two bits: it moves the leading bit one down, to navigate left or right subtree.
+- `target < target | pivot`: check if the target is in the left subtree

 Implementation:
 - `Root`: the node itself if `target == 1`, error otherwise.